jonasanso/scala-questions/README.md

 ## Questions
 ### What is a case class?

-I like to say that a case class is a class with super powers.
+I like to say that a case class is a class with super powers for holding inmutable data.
 It has a concise syntax to define a class with some inmutable public attributes and it provides implementations for pretty print, apply and unapply among other super powers.

 Why is that interesting?

-Having the apply and unapply methods implemented for you, you can use pattern matching over your class, one of the most powerful techniques in functional programming.
+ - Having the apply and unapply methods implemented for you, you can use pattern matching over your class, one of the most powerful techniques in functional programming.
+ - They are used to define algebraic data types, normaly extending a sealed trait.

+When it is not suitable to use a case class?
+It an instance can perform statuful computation or complex behaviour a case class should not be used.

 ### How can you get the value of a Future?